Practitioner & Volunteers

 Solihull Local Safeguarding Children Partnership (LSCP) has information to help support practitioners and volunteers in safeguarding children & young people.

 If you think a child or young person is suffering or likely to suffer significant harm you must contact the MASH team and tell them your concerns.
 You can call 0121 788 4300 during working hours (Monday- Thursday 8.45am- 5.20pm, Friday 8.45am- 4.30pm) or out of hours Emergency Duty Team 0121 605 6060.
-You can also access the multi-agency online referral form here
+You can also access the multi-agency online referral form here this guide may help when making a referral

 If you think a child or young person needs immediate protection call 999.